 - Teleport Scrolls are emergency utility tools and should be used only in urgent situations;

-- Having a good understanding of the game timing as well as power-spikes can help in overcoming difficult situations;
+- Having a good understanding of in-game timings as well as power spikes for every hero in the game can help in overcoming difficult situations as well as predict the enemy's moves;

 - Itemisation and spell-casting are the keys to winning team fights; and